ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/angularjs/index.md

     </tr>
 </table>

-### Referencing ag-Grid-Enterprise
+### Referencing AG Grid Enterprise

-ag-Grid-Enterprise is also distributed as both a self contained bundle and also via a CommonJS package.
+AG Grid Enterprise is also distributed as both a self contained bundle and also via a CommonJS package.

-As with the [ag-Grid example](../../../example.php), all we need to do is reference the ag-grid-enterprise dependency and we're good to go:
+As with the [AG Grid example](../../../example.php), all we need to do is reference the ag-grid-enterprise dependency and we're good to go:

 ```html